joncamfield/satcommthreats/en.md

 -   If purchasing, seek out dual-use equipment, for example, devices which look like GPS units but which also provide a satellite data connection.
 If using this approach, ensure that users have a reason to use a GPS device and familiarity with its features.
 - Consider your adversary -- are you trying to conceal your device from someone walking by on the street, or from someone flying over in a helicopter?
 Both?

-**Specifically for satellite dishes and BGANs**
+**Additional guidance for satellite dishes and BGANs**

+- **Concealment** -- limit how visible the device is when it is outside:
   - BGANs are directional (as opposed to omnidirectional satellite phones) and require specific angles of visiblity to the sky.
-Understanding what angle your device requires allows you to minimize its visibility from other directions.
 [This map](https://www.groundcontrol.com/products/inmarsat/bgan-range/bgan-coverage-map/) provides a very rough idea of the angles (both compass directional and vertical) that you will need for BGANs depending on your location.
   - Starlink terminals require a 100° cone up from the dish, which will calibrate itself to the ideal base angle depending on your location.
-- -   Conceal the location of the satellite device and consider the requirements for device connectivity at the same time as security requirements.
+  - Understanding what angle your device requires allows you to minimize its visibility from other directions - including to some extent from above in the case of BGAN and other directional dishes pointing at geostationary satellites.

--   Concealment -- different materials will have different effects if covering a satellite dish.
-In general, any covering is likely to reduce your signal, so consider non-metallic paint or light, dry cloth.
+- **Camoflauge** -- different materials will have different effects if covering a satellite dish.
+In general, any covering is likely to reduce your signal.
+Consider lightweight, dry cloth or plastic, or non-metallic paint.
+- As you explore your concealment options, review your device's diagnostics tools to see how that is impacting its connectivity.

 ### Details